agera-edc/DataSpaceConnector/extensions/azure/data-plane-azure-storage/README.md

 ### About this module

-This module contains can copy data to and from Azure Blob storage.
+This module contains a Data Plane extension to copy data to and from Azure Blob storage.

 When used as a source, it currently only supports copying a single blob.